AnneRubbens/Constraints_Strengthening/README.md

 # Constraints_Strengthening

-This code contains Mathematica notebooks reproducing all examples in the following reference.
+This repository is a companion to reproduce all examples of the work:

 > [1] Rubbens, Anne, and Taylor, Adrien B. "One-point extensions of function and operator classes."